-Addressing the needs of struggling readers and literacy for learning is a strong focus at EHHS.
-The Read 180 Program helps to support students who have below grade-level Lexile scores.
-The advisement period promotes reading interest through silent sustained reading at least twice a week, and classroom libraries are strongly encouraged for all teachers, and the school maintains a selection of Lexile-labeled books for student needs.
-Math support classes provide struggling learners an extra level of instructional intervention.
-After-school tutoring is available for students who need additional support in content classes.
-The math department utilizes additional resources such as those from Walsh Publishing and various software packages such as IXL.
-EHHS strongly supports and provides instructional technology and student access to technology in promoting 21st Century learning opportunities for struggling students and economically disadvantaged students who may not have access to electronic devices within the impoverished home.
-The school continues to focus on literacy, participating in several professional learning sessions recently (standards-based lessons, writing portfolios, establishing literature circles, unpacking standards-based learning targets) in an effort to improve reading and writing which remain observed weaknesses among the EHHS population.
-EHHS utilizes an instructional coach to provide job-embedded professional learning for teachers in an effort to improve instructional strategies and evidence-based practices.
+3. Provide a general description of the Title I instructional program being implemented at this Title I school.
+Specifically define the below grade-level Lexile scores.
+The advisement period (SHIELD Time) subject areas to be addressed and the promotes reading interest through silent sustained reading at least twice a instructional strategies/methodologies to be week, and classroom libraries are strongly encouraged for all teachers, and the employed to address the identified needs of school maintains a selection of Lexile-labeled books for student needs.
+Math the most academically at-risk students in the support classes provide struggling learners an extra level of instructional school.
+Please include services to be provided for students living in local institutions for who need additional support in content classes.
+The math department utilizes neglected or delinquent children (if additional resources (software packages such as IXL and Desmos).
+EHHS applicable). strongly supports and provides instructional technology and student access to technology in promoting 21st Century learning opportunities for struggling students and economically disadvantaged students who may not have access to electronic devices within the impoverished home.
+The school continues to focus on literacy in an effort to improve reading and writing which remain observed weaknesses among the EHHS population.
+EHHS utilizes two instructional coaches to provide job-embedded professional learning for teachers in an effort to improve instructional strategies and evidence-based practices.
 The daily advisement process offers students opportunities to work with a mentor in progress monitoring and achievement.
 Ongoing formative assessment practices are utilized in academic content instructional planning to drive instructional practices and differentiated learning opportunities.
 Data collection and analysis are research-based practices utilized by EHHS to identify and address the needs of the most academically at-risk students.
 Identified at-risk students transitioning from middle school are progress monitored through math and ELA classes, remediated with software packages (IXL) and other resources, and monitored by the graduation coach.
-EHHS will implement a MTSS committee for the FY22 to identify and provide appropriate students with tiers of academic, emotional, and behavioral needs.
+EHHS will continue the work of the MTSS committee for the FY24 to identify and provide appropriate students with tiers of academic, emotional, and behavioral needs.
 In addition, a check-in and check-out system will be provided for students to add a layer of support for identified individuals.

-4 If applicable, provide a description of how teachers, in constation with parents, administrators, and pupil services personnel, will identify eligible children most in need of services in Title I targeted assistance schools/programs.
-Please include a description of how the school will develop and implement mtiple (a minimum of 2) objective, academic-based performance criteria to rank students for service.
-Also include a description of the measurable scale (point system) that uses the objective criteria to rank all students.
+4. If applicable, provide a description of how Not applicableEHHS is a Title I Schoolwide Program

+teachers, in consultation with parents,

+administrators, and pupil services personnel,

+will identify eligible children most in need of

+services in Title I targeted assistance

+schools/programs.
+Please include a

+description of how the school will develop

+and implement multiple (a minimum of 2)

+objective, academic-based performance

+criteria to rank students for service.
+Also

+include a description of the measurable scale

+(point system) that uses the objective criteria

+to rank all students.